tikv/website/content/blog/how-tikv-read-write.md

 Data CF: R a_10
 ```

-Below are how the Percolator model reads data:
+Below is how the Percolator model reads data:

 1. Check to see if there is a lock in the Lock CF. If so, the read fails.
 If not, seek the latest commit version in the Write CF (11 in our case).